 You can get creative with how you collect and use your customer data, as long as you use it in the first place.
 To not do so in an age where data has been proven, time and time again, to be a key driver of business success, would be a rookie error.

 Interested in learning more about customer data dos and don’ts?
-Join us at the inaugural Customer Alpha Europe, where we’ll be uniting experts from Marks & Spencer, eBay, National Rail, Only Fans and more to reveal the latest on customer experience, consumer behaviour, omnichannel marketing and more.
+Join us at Customer Alpha Europe (13th May 2025, London), where we’ll be uniting experts from Marks & Spencer, eBay, National Rail, Only Fans and more to reveal the latest on customer experience, consumer behaviour, omnichannel marketing and more.